 For those who favor solitude, few retreats deliver serenity quite like a secluded desert vacation home.
 If you finally bought a desert retreat and are preparing for your first family outing, you’re likely buried in logistics and planning.

-While coordinating details like pool tiling and deck staining, don’t overlook the importance of choosing durable and personalized outdoor furniture compatible with desert living.
+While coordinating details like pool tiling and deck staining, don’t overlook the importance of choosing durable and personalized outdoor furniture that’s compatible with desert living.
 You’ll be exposed to some serious sun, and your furniture should endure the elements without degrading.

 Desert homes have a specific yet malleable style that can be difficult to pin down for first-time buyers.
 Create an escape you cherish by following our guide on furnishing the outdoor spaces of your desert retreat.